Homemade Pizza Dough

 Cortonese pizza!
 I love you!
 Get into my mouth NOW!

-Fast forward two years.
-When I moved to Mississippi for a job at a newspaper, I lived by myself and began to come up with all kinds of things to prepare since I don’t like eating the same old things day after day.
-I suddenly re-discovered homemade pizza, and I fell in love with the Jiffy kind where you simply mix water in with their dough.
-Fast forward two more years.
-When I moved back to Tennessee, I decided to try my hand at making homemade pizza dough.
-Sure, it would take a little time, but certainly, it would be tasty.
+However, when I moved to Mississippi for a job at a newspaper, I lived alone and began to come up with all kinds of things to prepare since I don’t like eating the same old things day after day.
+I suddenly re-discovered homemade pizza, and I fell in love with the pre-made box mix where you simply mix water in with their dough.

 All you really need with this dough is time, and the best part is that you can freeze whatever you don’t use immediately.